Lirone Losoff, ALMFT

 Founder, Neuroinclusion Strategy and Consulting Practice (2024–present)

-Program Assistant, Internal Family Systems (IFS) Institute
+Program Assistant, Internal Family Systems (IFS) Institute and Intimacy From The Inside Out

 Graduate Research Assistant, Northeastern Illinois University